Kenneth Rexroth:

 Lie together kissing each other.

-It’s a lazy shameless thing,
+Its a lazy shameless thing,

 Delights, has delighted, always will delight,